Lou Sleater

-Louis Mortimer Sleater (September 8, 1926 – March 25, 2013) was a left-handed Major League Baseball pitcher who played from 1950 to 1952 and from 1955 to 1958 for the St. Louis Browns, Washington Senators, Kansas City Athletics, Milwaukee Braves, Detroit Tigers and Baltimore Orioles.
+Louis Mortimer Sleater (September 8, 1926 – March 25, 2013) was an American left-handed Major League Baseball pitcher who played from 1950 to 1952 and from 1955 to 1958 for the St. Louis Browns, Washington Senators, Kansas City Athletics, Milwaukee Braves, Detroit Tigers and Baltimore Orioles.
 He stood 5 ft 10 in tall and weighed 185 lb.
 He attended the University of Maryland.

 A knuckleball specialist, Sleater was signed as an amateur free agent by the Boston Braves in 1946.
 Before the 1947 season, the Braves released him and he was signed by the Chicago Cubs.
 Before the 1949 season, the New York Giants purchased him from the Cubs.
 On April 1, 1950, the Browns selected him off waivers from the Giants.
 Even before reaching the big leagues, Sleater was a well-traveled player.

 Sleater made his big league debut with the Browns on April 25, 1950, at the age of 23.
 In his first game, he pitched one inning, striking out a batter and allowing no hits, no walks, and no runs.
 That would be his only major league game in 1950.

 Pitching for the 52–102 Browns in 1951, Sleater went 1–9 with a 5.11 ERA.
 In 81 innings, he walked 53 batters and struck out only 33, while allowing 88 hits.
 His five hit batsmen were ninth most in the league.
 On July 31 of that year, he was either purchased by the New York Yankees or traded to them.
 One source lists him as being purchased, while another source says he was traded with Bobby Hogue, Kermit Wahl and Tom Upton for Cliff Mapes.
 Either way, he never pitched for the Yankees, as he was returned to the Browns on September 16.

 Sleater began the 1952 season with the Browns, but lasted only four games, going 0–1 with a 7.27 ERA.
 On May 12, he was traded with Fred Marsh to the Senators for Cass Michaels.
 He finished the season with the Senators, going 4–2 with a 3.63 ERA in 57 innings.
 Overall, Sleater went 4–3 with a 4.11 ERA in 1952.
 1952 is notable for Sleater because he halted Walt Dropo's big league record streak of reaching base via hit in 12 straight at-bats that season (he had allowed his 12th hit earlier in the game).